manamanah/Exoplayer/README.md

 # Exoplayer_MVI
-This Android app uses the Exoplayer for playing media sources and implementes the MVI pattern.
+This Android app uses the Exoplayer and implements the MVI pattern.